 6 Improve your conversion rates

-The technique with the highest conversion rate, according to our statistics, is still telemarketing.
+According to our statistics, the technique with the highest conversion rate is still telemarketing.

-In our experience you get two questions repeatedly from potential customers when starting out:
+In our experience, you get two questions repeatedly from potential customers when starting:

 1) Who are you?

 if you don’t find some way to relate to the customer, then a lot of the time, they will either hang up or say they are too busy to talk.

 The reason could be anything from “Do you know XYZ, he’s my uncle” or “My cousin XYZ bought an ABC from you last year, and he thought you guys were great.”